-7. Watch Japanese Movies, Dramas and Anime
+7. Watch Japanese Movies, Dramas, and Anime

 It's the same with all languages.
-The more you hear, the more you improve.
-With the sort of online resources we have nowadays, there's really no excuse for any student learning Japanese not to use this age-old method.
+The more you listen, the more you will learn, the more you will improve too.
+With the sort of online resources we have nowadays, there's also no excuse at all for any student learning Japanese not to use this age-old method.

-Secondly, if you are using platforms like Youtube, spend some time checking for comments on subtitles.
-Not to discount the effort of volunteers and fans, but sometimes subtitles do not accurately reflect the whole context of the Japanese phrases used.
-Again, Japanese is a very contextual language.
-If you really want to master it, you must fully understand the nuances between the lines.
+Secondly, if you use platforms like Youtube, spend some time checking for comments regarding video subtitles.
+Not to discount the effort of volunteers and fans, but translations typed by fans sometimes do not accurately reflect the whole context of the Japanese phrases used.
+In the worst scenarios, they might even be downright inaccurate.
+You could be hopelessly misled.